ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/installation/60_conan.rst

 Additional Prerequisitions
 --------------------------

-To be able to work with it´s necessary to add additional packages.
+To be able to work with Conan it´s necessary to add additional packages.

 .. tabs::